 Little things can go a long way toward boosting your students’ interest in school.
 To help you keep things fresh through the second half of the school year, we gathered eight teacher-tested tips for rebooting your classroom:

 1. Get student buy-in.
 To help students stay excited about learning, consider a thematic integrated unit on a topic that your students will grab on to, says Deanna Jump, an education blogger and kindergarten teacher.
 “Brainstorm a list of topics as a class and then take a class vote on the ones that seem to get the most interest,” she says.
 “When students are excited about what they are learning the amount of time spent on behavioral disruptions goes down and student learning goes way up.”

 2. Hand over responsibilities.
-Starting mid-year, Wisconsin first-grade teacher Lisa Mattes puts her first-graders in charge of handing out daily warm-up materials, changing the daily and monthly calendar, and delivering items to other teachers as needed.
+Starting mid-year, Wisconsin teacher Lisa Mattes puts her students in charge of handing out daily warm-up materials, changing the daily and monthly calendar, and delivering items to other teachers as needed.
 “They feel so official and grown up when put in charge,” she says.
 “They start looking for more things they can be responsible for and it is win-win.”

 3. Mix up the routines.
 Think about your routines and how they might be changed up a bit, Meacham says.
 Her students receive a new format for their independent reading recording sheets in January, switching from paper to postcard.
 “The change keeps their interest and might even spark a renewed sense of purpose for the activity,” she says.
 You can also change seat assignments or the way students line up for lunch.

 4. Offer brain breaks.
 Incorporate yoga type stretches, jogging in place or jumping jacks when you have a minute to spare, Mattes advises.
 If you have 3-5 minutes, use a brain break video.
 “They’ve been so helpful during the Polar Vortex we’ve had in Wisconsin,” Mattes says.